-Insert a group of events onto a page either as a grid or list.
+Insert a calendar of your events formatted as a list or grid (monthly, weekly or daily).

 After you've launched your site, you may want to add a new top-level page with subpages, but this can be a little tricky with a live menu.

 Use categories to add filters or display a subset of posts on a page.

 Appearing at the bottom of every page on your site, the footer is an ideal location for universal links and information.

 Locations must be created first before they can be added to an event.

 Add a single event to a page, or a list of events from a specific category.

 Google Analytics provides valuable insights into how people use your site.
 Set it up soon as your site launches to start collecting data right away.